 No other watch I have used so far has been able to even come close to the eternal battery sensation of the COROS.
 Not even the latest models of the brands that use Sony's GPS chip (the same one used by the COROS).
 Something is being done to achieve this enormous battery life, and they are certainly doing it very well.

 COROS Track run mode

-One of the latest COROS updates has been to include a specific mode for running on an athletic track.
-This is a different sport profile than the running one, it can be found in the profile menu under the name "Track run".
+One of the latest updates to COROS has been to include a specific mode for running on track and field.
+It is a different sport profile from the running one, it is located in the profile menu under the name "Track running".

 This is the mode you should use when you go running to a track, because the watch will be able to perfectly identify the lane you are running in, making the layout and measurement exclusively for that lane.

 In this mode the watch uses GPS data and through an algorithm it will place us correctly on the 400m track providing not only a nice track, but also accurate data on pace and distance,

 But first we need to tell the watch which lane we are going to run on.

 The fact of selecting a lane at the start of the training does not force you to run on that lane all the time, you can pause the activity at any time and in the pause menu you can switch to another lane.

 The mode is smart in the sense that 1TP10we start running off the track and the recording is done normally, i.e. 1TP10we run from home to the running track, and that part will be recorded as any training on the street.
 But from the first turn on the track the clock will correctly identify that you are already on the 400m track (and will warn you with an indication on the screen).
 And when we leave the track, for example to go home in the cold, it will again record normally.